The JWST EXCELS survey: Outflows in 1.5 < z < 5 quiescent and recently quenched galaxies are likely relics from episodic AGN activity: Methods and Analysis

 We fit the residual flux, $F_{\mathrm{Na\,\textsc{d}}}(\lambda_i)$, of each spectrum between 5820\,--\,5970\,\AA\, using the standard partial covering model of \cite{rupke_outflows_2005}:

 where $C_f$ is the gas covering fraction, and $\tau_b$ and $\tau_r$ are the optical depth profiles of the 5891 and 5897\,\AA\ Na$\,$\textsc{d} lines, respectively, given by:

 Here, $\lambda_c = (5891\,$\AA$\,-\,\Delta\lambda)$, is the offset of the Na$\,$\textsc{d} profile from its rest-frame wavelength, where $\Delta\lambda = [-10,10]\,$\AA, and $\tau_0$ is the optical depth at the centre of the 5897\,\AA\ line, fixed to be half that of the 5891\,\AA\ line.
 This line ratio is suitable for optically thin gas \citep{draine_physics_2011}, and we find that allowing the line ratio to vary does not significantly affect our results.
 We convolve the line width of each absorption line, $\sigma_{\mathrm{Na\,\textsc{d}}}$, with the NIRSpec instrumental dispersion, $\sigma_{\mathrm{inst}}$ prior to fitting, such that $\sigma = \sqrt{\sigma_{\mathrm{Na\,\textsc{d}}}^2 + \sigma_{\mathrm{inst}}^2}$.
 We determine $\sigma_{\mathrm{inst}}$ at the wavelength of observation of Na$\,$\textsc{d} for each galaxy, using the dispersion curves from the JWST User Documentation (JDox)\footnote{\href{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters}{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters}}.
 Recent work has found that the NIRSpec resolution for compact sources is higher than stated \citep[][]{de_graaff_ionised_2024}, and we thus scale the initial instrumental dispersion values up by a factor of 1.3 \citep[e.g.,][]{killi_deciphering_2024, greene_uncover_2024}.
+At $z_{\mathrm{spec}}=3.8$, the median redshift of our sample, the JDox instrumental resolution at the (rest-frame) wavelength of Na\,\textsc{d} is $\approx3.7$\AA, corresponding to $\sigma_{\mathrm{inst}}\approx2.9$\AA\ (\textit{R} $\sim$ 2000), after our scaling.

 In total, we fit four free parameters: $C_f$, $\tau_0$, $\sigma$ and $\lambda_c$.
 We perform our fits using Bayesian analysis via \textsc{Nautilus} \citep[][]{lange_nautilus_2023}, to provide accurate estimations of our parameter uncertainties and degeneracies.
 This approach also helps to account for the degeneracy between $C_f$ and $\tau_0$, which is present when the Na$\,$\textsc{d} lines are blended, such as in our data.
 The best-fitting model uses the median values of the posterior probability distributions of each parameter, and uncertainties are calculated using the 16th\,--\,84th posterior percentile range.